HOW MUCH DOES A VIDEO COST?

 3. Equipment is getting smaller and lighter & crews are getting smaller

-Today, on location, the camera operator and director can carry and set up the gear, reducing the size of the crew.
+Today, on location shoots, the camera operator and director can carry and set up the gear, reducing the size of the crew.

 4. Editing systems cost less

-Again, the major cost-component of editing is not the investment in hardware, it’s the experience and creativity of the editors.
+Now, the major cost-component of editing isn’t the hardware, it’s the skill, creativity and experience of the editors.

 5. Audio production is cheaper

 We used to commission musicians to produce original music tracks.
-Now, we search online and download library music tracks costing from $50 to $250 (for the really good ones).
+Now, we search online and download library music tracks costing from $50 to $250.

 Voice Over artists who used to work for fixed, industry-scale fees, are now quite negotiable, and even have their own recording equipment.